 Generous pinch of salt

-Add the quartered apples to a large stockpot, along with the water, the salt and the cinnamon stick.
+Add the quartered apples to a large stockpot, along with the water and the cinnamon stick.

 Turn off the heat and let the apples cool in the pan.
 Once they are cool, put them through a ricer one by one, discarding peel, pips and stems (and the cinnamon stick, of course.)

-Add the cooking liquid that remains in the pan to the bowl with the riced apples and mix together well.
+Add the cooking liquid that remains in the pan to the bowl with the riced apples if the mixture is too thick, and mix together well.

-I think that applesauce tastes best cold, directly from the fridge but this is also quite nice as a side for pork chops or potato pancakes, or as the filling for apple turnovers made with squares of ready made puff pastry.
+I think that applesauce tastes best cold, directly from the fridge but this is also quite nice as a side for pork chops or potato pancake topping, or as the filling for apple turnovers made with squares of ready made puff pastry.